kaykRodr1gu3s/PySharkAnalyzer/README.md

 #### Windows

-  In windows code, i left the Adapter for loopback traffic capture  interface .
+  In windows code you must execute your IDE as administrator, i left the Adapter for loopback traffic capture  interface .
 You can change the interface, for you see an example go to [USAGE](#usage)

 #### Linux